Hydrocortisone: Legal status

-On 25 March 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Efmody, intended for the treatment of congenital adrenal hyperplasia (CAH) in people aged twelve years and older.
+In March 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Efmody, intended for the treatment of congenital adrenal hyperplasia (CAH) in people aged twelve years and older.
 The applicant for this medicinal product is Diurnal Europe BV.
 Hydrocortisone (Efmody) was approved for medical use in the European Union, in May 2021, for the treatment of congenital adrenal hyperplasia (CAH) in people aged twelve years and older.

+Anti-competitive practices

+In the UK, the Competition and Markets Authority (CMA) concluded an investigation into the supply of hydrocortisone tablets, finding that from October 2008 onwards, drug suppliers Auden McKenzie and Actavis plc had charged "excessive and unfair prices" for 10mg and 20mg tablets and entered into agreements with potential competitors, paying companies who agreed not to enter the hydrocortisone market and enabling Auden McKenzie and Actavis to supply the drugs as "generic" rather than branded products and thereby escape price controls until eventually other companies entered the market.
+Auden and Actavis overcharged the UK's National Health Service for over ten years.
+Fines totalling over £255m were levied against the companies involved in this breach of competition law.

 Research

+Chronic fatigue syndrome

+Cortisol levels have been found to be altered in people with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+Hydrocortisone has been clinically studied in the treatment of ME/CFS.
+A 2016 systematic review found that it had been assessed for this purpose in six clinical studies.
+Its clinical effectiveness was conflicting in the studies, ranging from not effective, to slightly or mildly effective, to moderately effective.
+Four of the studies came from one research group.
+The systematic review called for higher-quality trials.
+A 2015 systematic review found that the clinical data on hydrocortisone for ME/CFS was inconclusive.

 COVID-19

 Hydrocortisone was found to be effective in reducing mortality rate of critically ill COVID-19 patients when compared to other usual care or a placebo.